institutional/grin-transfer/README.md

 **Force Mode**: Use `--force` to skip ETag checks and overwrite existing files.
 This forces a fresh download regardless of whether the file already exists.

 **GPG Requirements**: The system requires `gpg` to be installed and configured for automatic decryption.
-GPG keys can be provided in several ways:
+GPG keys and passphrases can be provided in several ways:

+1. **Default locations**:
-1. **Default location**: Place your GPG key at `~/.config/grin-to-s3/gpg_key.asc`
+   - Place your GPG key at `~/.config/grin-to-s3/gpg_key.asc`
+   - Place your passphrase at `~/.config/grin-to-s3/gpg_passphrase.asc` (if key is passphrase-protected)
 2. **Custom file**: Use `--gpg-key-file` to specify a different key file location
 3. **System keyring**: Import keys manually with `gpg --import <key_file>`

+The passphrase file should contain only the passphrase text (no encryption).
+The system will throw an error if the passphrase file is missing or empty when required.
 If GPG is not installed or keys are not configured, the system will show a warning and skip decryption while still saving the encrypted archive successfully.

 ## Performance Characteristics